Dhruv-2003/dhruv-2003.github.io/content/posts/escape-hatch.md

 - **Part 2**: a sketch/spec of the platform.
 - **Part 3**: an MVP implementation (frontend + CLI).

 I’d love for this to be collaborative.
-If you’re working on rollups, infra, or care about censorship resistance, I’d really appreciate thoughts, feedback, and contributions. my [twitter](https://twitter.com/0xdhruva) DMs are open.
+If you’re working on rollups, infra, or care about Ethereum’s trust model, I’d really appreciate thoughts, feedback, and contributions. my [twitter](https://twitter.com/0xdhruva) DMs are open.

 ## Acknowledgments